top of page

 We can start to practice embodiment by bringing our attention to our body in the present moment.
 Learning to befriend and be curious with our body and its experience is a joyous practice that boosts emotional wellbeing and vitality.

-This queer therapists guide to embodied emotional wellness was created by Dani Sullivan, MSW, RCSWI, CEO & Founder of Intentions Therapy.
+This queer therapists guide to embodied emotional wellness was created by Dani Sullivan, MSW, LCSW CEO & Founder of Intentions Therapy.

 Embodied Emotional Wellness is made possible by these practices: